ArduPilot/ardupilot_wiki/plane/source/docs/precision-autolanding.rst

    conservative to maintain repeatability.

-:ref:`automaic-flaps` can also be used for steeper approaches.
+:ref:`automatic-flaps` can also be used for steeper approaches.

 Setting up a Pre-Flare
 ======================